Home » Blog » IPXO Solutions and Company » How IPXO Enables Revenue for Businesses

 In the 1980s, when IPv4 emerged, anyone with a legitimate reason to own IP addresses could easily request and obtain the resources.
 However, as we started running out of IPs, and especially after IANA allocated the last unused IP addresses, RIRs started implementing much stricter protocols.

-IPv4 prices keep climbing
+IPv4 prices remain market-driven

 What about IP holders?
 Is it better to sell the assets you’re not using?
-Perhaps, you should keep them safe until you are ready to sell?
+Perhaps you should keep them safe until you are ready to sell?
 Maybe leasing is the right move?
 If you want to base your decision on numbers, use our free Leasing vs. Selling Calculator.
 The tool shows how you can make more money by leasing IPv4 addresses for a single year than by selling once.

-What does the IPXO Marketplace offer?
+What does the IPXO Platform offer?

 The IP lease service enables those looking for clean and reputable IPv4 resources to filter subnets by CIDR (Classless Inter-Domain Routing), pay for the resources they need in just a few clicks and also assign IPs to any network.